vinu0404/N8N_AI_Recruitment_Agent/README.md

    - Starts the flow for a batch resume screening.

 2. **Get Resume Data and Job Description**
-   - Format: .pdf file in Google Drive for Resume and .docs file for for Job Description.
+   - Format: .pdf file in Google Drive for Resume and .txt file for for Job Description.

 3. **Summarizer & Evaluator Node**
    - **Type**: AWS Bedrock (LLM: `mistral.mixtral-8x7b-instruct-v0:1`)